Skip to main content

 has violated this Code of Ethics and Conduct shall report the

-allegation to the proper agency.
+allegation to the proper agency.<br>

 Normally, ethics rules require recusal when an official's interests conflict.
 But due to the First Amendment, no recusal is required with respect to personal opinions, nor is an official prevented from giving his personal opinion.
-Only disclosure is required, and disclosure does not in any way limit an official's right to state his personal views.
+Only disclosure is required, and disclosure does not in any way limit an official's right to state his personal views.<br>

-If quoted correctly, the city attorney has shown that he is either too biased (he works for the council) or too incompetent to enforce Santa Clarita's ethics code.
+biased (he works for the council) or too incompetent to enforce Santa Clarita's ethics code.<br>

-Aspirational and Enforceable Ethics Provisions
+<b>Aspirational and Enforceable Ethics Provisions</b><br>

 Covered persons will be honest with fellow officials, the public and